madsstorm/CodeAnalyzers.Episerver/README.md

 > **_Analyzes your code for Episerver best practices_**

 ### Intro
-**Code analyzers for Episerver** are [Roslyn](https://docs.microsoft.com/dotnet/csharp/roslyn-sdk) based analyzers that produce warnings in your code as you type.
+**Code analyzers for Episerver** are [Roslyn](https://docs.microsoft.com/dotnet/csharp/roslyn-sdk) based analyzers that produce warnings in Visual Studio as you type.

 ### Example
 Code | Problem | Severity